liyuan9988/DeepFeatureProxyVariable/README.md

 which refects the position of sprite images $A$.
 To run the old dsprite experiment, please specify ``dsprite_org`` in the config files.

+### Update on KPV and PMMR (09.13.2024)

+A implementation now uses more stable formulation for both methods are found in [this paper](https://arxiv.org/pdf/2308.04585).
+Keep the original code as `deprecated`

 ## How to Run codes?